fredsamhaak/CV/resume_en/CV_HeShen_en.md

 Collaborating in ways that capitalizes on each partner's strength in complementary ways.

-Strong interest in the application of statistics, machine learning and deep learning in life science field.
+Strong interest in the application of machine learning and deep learning in life science field.

 ## Skills